zverugin8/Terraform/different_cloud_tasks/azure/task_azure.md

 - All resources created as expected (check Cloud WebUI)
 - Push *.tf configuration files to git
 - Check your efforts through the proctor gitlab pipeline (if a pipeline configured)

+## TASK 3 - Create a Storage account with a Storage Container

+Ensure that the current directory is  `~/tf-epam-lab/base`

+Create a storage account.
+For this storage account create a storage container as the storage for your infrastructure:

+-	Create `storage.tf`.
+Name your storage account "epamazuretflab${random_string.my_numbers.result}" to provide it with partition unique name.
+See [random_string](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/string) documentation for details.
+-	Set `Public access level` for the new storage container private.
+Never share your data to the whole world!

+Equip a storage account with following tags:
+    - `Terraform=true`,
+    - `Project=epam-tf-lab`
+    - `Owner={StudentName}_{StudentSurname}`

+Run `terraform validate` and `terraform fmt` to check if your configuration is valid and fits to a canonical format and style.
+Do this each time before applying your changes.
+Run `terraform plan` to see your changes.

+Apply your changes when ready.

+### Definition of DONE:

+- Terraform created infrastructure with no errors
+- Azure resources created as expected (check Azure Portal)
+- Push *.tf configuration files to git

 ## TASK 4 - Create IAM resources
 Ensure that the current directory is  `~/tf-epam-lab/base`